rihemebh/Algorithms-And-DataStructure/README.md

 ### AVL
 ### Heap

-- A heap is a perfect tree
+ A heap is a perfect tree
-- Every node shoud have a priority lower than their two sons priority
+ Every node shoud has a lower priority than its two sons priority

 - ***Insert***

  1. Add the element at the end of the tree
- 2. Compare hsi priority with his father's priority
+ 2. Compare his priority with his father's priority
  3. Switch places if the father has the highest priority

 - ***Delete Element***